MB337/RENT-Project-MongoDB-Atlas-Hackathon/README.md

 This project is "E-Commerce Creation" category.

 # More
-Thank you for your attention, if you have any suggestions write me <a href="mailto:mbmatteobianchi@gmail.com">mbmatteobianchi@gmail.com</a>
+Thanks for your attention, if you have any suggestions write me at <a href="mailto:mbmatteobianchi@gmail.com">mbmatteobianchi@gmail.com</a>